Nick-Zuchlewski/blue-pill-blinky-vscode/README.md

 * The last few entries of the define are important and are taken from the makefile.
 * The compiler is arm-eabi-none-gcc and the args are also taken from the makefile.
 The F1 is an M3 Cortex.
+* Include Path is set to recursively searh for all headers.
+Sometimes VS Code will fail to find those headers.
+You may need to explicitly add them.
+If so, copy the "C_Includes" into the "IncludePath" and strip out the "-D".
+You may need to re-load VS Code sometimes.

 #### [launch](https://code.visualstudio.com/docs/editor/debugging)